dbazile/andsoitcontinues.com/data/markdown/tech-readiness.md

 likely left the organization so nobody knows where the bodies are buried anymore.

-I'm reminded of an article written by an egineering manager named Marianne Bellotti that really drove home for me the idea of slowing down and being more deliberate about things:
+I'm reminded of an article titled
-[All the best engineering advice I stole from non-technical people](https://bellmar.medium.com/all-the-best-engineering-advice-i-stole-from-non-technical-people-eb7f90ca2f5f)
+[All the best engineering advice I stole from non-technical people](https://bellmar.medium.com/all-the-best-engineering-advice-i-stole-from-non-technical-people-eb7f90ca2f5f) written by an engineering manager named Marianne Bellotti that really drove home for me the idea of slowing down and being more deliberate about things:

 The first of two relevant anecdotes from her article speaks to a risk of not slowing down for organizations: